-The Company has obligation according to the terms and conditions of the loan agreement with a local commercial bank as follows.
+The Company has debt obligation in accordance with the loan agreement with a local commercial bank as follows.

-- (1)The Company must maintain its debt to equity ratio (D/E ratio) not to exceed 2.50 times and debt service coverage ratio (DSCR) of no less than 1.10 times in next year until the end of loan agreement.
-The Company was able to maintain the D/E ratio and DSCR as required by the contractual obligation of the loan. - (2)The lending bank has determined that Lanna Resources Public Co., Ltd. ("Lanna") must maintain its shareholding proportion in TAE of no less than 50 percent of the total number of shares during the whole duration of the loan agreement.
-Accordingly, Lanna has no plan to decrease its shareholding proportion in TAE to below 50 percent of the total number of shares. - (3) The lending bank has stipulated that the Company cannot pay dividend to its shareholders, if the Company cannot comply with the conditions as stipulated within the loan agreement, such as the maintaining of D/E ratio, DSCR, and maintaining of shareholding proportion of Lanna in the Company, etc. Accordingly, the Company has never overdue payment or breached the conditions of loan agreements and has been provided with good financial support from lending banks.
+- (1) The Company must maintain its debt to equity ratio (D/E ratio) not to exceed 2.50 times and debt service coverage ratio (DSCR) of no less than 1.10 time throughout the duration of loan agreement.
+So far, the Company has been able to maintain the D/E and DSCR ratio as required by the contractual obligation of the loan without any default. - (2) The lending bank has determined that Lanna Resources Public Co., Ltd. (Lanna) must maintain its shareholding proportion in TAE of no less than 50 percent of the total number of shares during the whole duration of the loan agreement.
+So far, Lanna has no policy to decrease its shareholding proportion in TAE to below 50 percent of the total number of shares. - (3) The lending bank has stipulated that the Company cannot pay dividend to its shareholders, including Lanna, if the Company cannot comply with the conditions stipulated in the loan agreement. such as maintaining of D/E and DSCR ratio, and maintaining shareholding proportion of Lanna in the Company, etc. So far, the Company has not breached the conditions of loan agreements and has been provided with good financial support from the lending banks.